 “The sorrow which has no vent in tears may make other organs weep.” – Henry Maudsley

-Well out of the 20 or so Marisa Peer videos I watched during this binge, here are 2 more of my favorites:
+Well out of the 20 or so Marisa Peer videos I watched during this binge, here is another of my favorites: